toradex/a71ch-demo/README.md

 For the provisioning of the A71CH Secure Element, the configuration application (`a71chConfig_i2c_imx`) which we compiled in chapter [Building of the libraries and the A71CH tools](#building-of-the-libraries-and-the-a71ch-tools) is required.
 Copy this tool to the target module.

-NxP provides a script to do the provisioning of the A71CH Secure Element.
+NXP provides a script to do the provisioning of the A71CH Secure Element.
 Copy the script located under `hostLib/embSeEngine/a71chDemo/scripts/tlsPrepareClient.sh` to the target module.
 Check the references to the cert-files in the shell-script and change them to whereever you stored your cert-files.
 The path of `client_key_ref` points to the location where the reference key should be stored in future and the file itself does not exist yet (will be created with the provisioning).
 Please also check the location of the `probeExec` which should point to the copied `a71chConfig_i2c_imx`.

 For the provisioning of the A71CH Secure Element, you should connect the A71CH properly and ensure that the module is in Debug Mode.
 If the module is not in debug mode, you could use the config-utility (Chapter XX) to configure it.
 If everything is okay, run the script.